bonyiii/bpe/README.md

 ## Heroku

-The app deployed to http://bpeboni.herokuapp.com/swagger
+The app deployed to: http://bpeboni.herokuapp.com/
+The api explorer can be found here: http://bpeboni.herokuapp.com/swagger